 For a detailed curriculum vitae, please contact Curtis Kimball.

-Curtis supervises engagements related to the valuation of business entities and business interests, the analysis of publicly traded and private securities, and the valuation of intangible assets, options and derivative interests, claims, fractional interests, and intellectual property.
+Curt supervises engagements for our clients in the valuation of business entities and business interests, in the analysis of publicly traded and private securities, and in the appraisal of intangible assets and intellectual property.

-He has performed the following types of valuation assignments: estate and gift planning valuations, estate tax (both date of death and alternate valuation date) valuations, gift tax valuations, generation-skipping tax valuations, fiduciary compensation and damages claims valuations, buy-sell agreement valuations, income tax (including charitable deduction, transfer pricing, intangible asset basis, and loss deduction) valuations, expatriation tax valuations, fair value valuations for financial reporting purposes, merger and acquisition valuations, fairness opinions, solvency analyses, ESOP feasibility and initial transaction valuations, ESOP employer stock valuations and transaction fairness valuations, insurance valuations, divorce and equitable division valuations, various forensic analyses, fair value in dissenting shareholder rights and shareholder oppression proceedings, economic damages and lost profits analyses, bankruptcy and restructuring analysis and valuations, employee compensation and stock option valuations, and financing collateral valuations.
+He has performed the following types of valuation assignments: estate and gift planning appraisals, estate tax appraisals (both date of death and alternate value date), gift tax appraisals, generation-skipping tax appraisals, buy-sell agreement appraisals, income tax appraisals (including charitable deduction, capital gains tax, intangible asset basis and loss deduction), merger and acquisition valuations, fairness opinions, solvency analysis, ESOP feasibility and initial transaction appraisals, ESOP annual update valuations, insurance appraisals, divorce and prenuptial appraisals, various litigation support appraisals, damages and lost profits analyses, bankruptcy and restructuring analysis and valuations, fair compensation and stock option valuations, and appraisals supporting collateral values for financing purposes.

-Curtis has decades of experience in the valuation of various types of business entities and interests, including: private family-owned businesses, private multiple-investor businesses, employee-owned businesses, minority interests, fifty-percent interests, restricted stock of publicly-traded companies, large blocks of publicly-traded securities, preferred stock interests, multiple classes of preferred and common stock in complex capital structures, secured notes, subordinated debt interests, options and other derivative interests, warrants and rights offerings, general and limited partnership interests, limited liability company membership interests, professional practices, joint ventures, licensing agreements, franchises, and foreign-domiciled corporations.
+Curt has extensive experience in the appraisal of various types of business entities and interests.
+These include private family-owned businesses, private multiple-investor businesses, minority interests, 50 percent interests, restricted public stock, large blocks of publicly traded securities, preferred stock interests, multiple classes of preferred and common stock in complex capital structures, secured notes, subordinated debt interests, stock options, warrants and rights offerings, general and limited partnership interests, limited liability company membership interests, professional practices, new ventures, joint ventures, license agreements, franchises, and foreign-domiciled corporations.

-In addition, his experience includes the valuation of various types of intangible assets, claims, damages, and intellectual properties.
-These include: patents, copyrights, trade secrets, master recordings, programming libraries, core deposits, customer contracts, franchises (including professional sports franchises), product licensing, management employment contracts, fiduciary damages and claims, non-compete and non-solicitation agreements, customer lists, cutting and hunting rights, undivided fractional interests in real estate, assembled workforces, trademarks/trade names/trade dress, contract rights, breach of contract damages, going-concern values, goodwill, and transfer price agreements.
+In addition, his experience includes the valuation of various types of intangibles and intellectual properties.
+These include patents, permits, copyrights, master recordings, television series library, core deposits, customer contracts, management employment contracts, noncompete clauses, rights and contract disputes, customer lists, assembled workforces, professional sports intangibles, trademarks, going-concern values, goodwill, tax issues, and transfer price agreements.

-Curtis also acted as part of the C&S Trust ESOP fiduciary services group, with input regarding the retention of independent valuation firms to advise the bank as trustee on ESOP valuations and review of independent valuations.
-Curtis's position at C&S included work as part of the team that acted as ESOP trustee for the leveraged buyout of AVIS Rent-a-Car, one of the then-largest employee-owned firms in the nation.
+He also acted as part of C&S Trust's ESOP fiduciary services group, with input regarding the retention of independent appraisal firms to advise the bank as trustee on ESOP valuations and review of outside appraisers' work.

-Prior to joining C&S, Curtis was an assistant vice president with the Trust Department of Wachovia Bank & Trust Company, N.A., a major regional bank located in North Carolina.
-As the assistant manager of the closely held business unit at Wachovia, Curtis managed the trust department's holdings of private business interests and estate portfolios, and he conducted valuations of closely held businesses and business interests for bank clients in the region.
-He joined Wachovia as an internal auditor, and he subsequently worked as a loan administration officer with the bank's corporate lending group.
+Prior to joining C&S, Curt was an assistant vice president with the Trust Department of Wachovia Bank & Trust Company, N.A., a major regional bank located in North Carolina.
+As the assistant manager of the closely held business unit at Wachovia, he managed the trust department's holdings of private business interests and conducted valuations of closely held businesses and business interests for bank clients in the region.
+He also worked as a commercial loan administration officer and in the internal audit department.

 Bachelor of Arts, economics, Duke University

-Curtis also holds the chartered financial analyst (CFA) designation of the CFA Institute.
-He was a member of the Board of Examiners and was a senior grader for the examinations leading to the CFA designation.
-He served as a member of the Disciplinary Review Committee and as a member of the Disciplinary Hearing Panel judges' pool.
-He was a member of the Portland Society of Financial Analysts for which he served as secretary and a member of the board of directors.
-He also served as a member of the board of trustees of the CFA Society of Atlanta (CFA-ATL) and is currently the CFA-ATL membership chair.
+He is also a Chartered Financial Analyst (CFA) of the CFA Institute (CFAI).
+He was a member of CFAI’s Board of Examiners and was a senior grader for the examinations leading to the CFA designation.
+He served as a member of the Disciplinary Review Committee of CFAI and served as a member of the disciplinary/ethics hearing panelist pool.
+He was a member of the Portland Society of Financial Analysts (a CFAI local chapter), for which he served as secretary and a member of the board of directors.
+He also serves as a member of the board of trustees of the Atlanta Society of Financial and Investment Professionals (a CFAI local chapter) and is currently its Membership Chair.

-He is also a member of The ESOP Association, the Institute of Management Accountants, the National Association of Corporate Directors, and the National Association of Business Economists, for which he served as past president of the Portland chapter and treasurer of the Atlanta chapter.
+He is also a member of the ESOP Association, the Institute of Management Accountants, the National Association of Corporate Directors, and the National Association of Business Economists, for which he was a past president of the Portland chapter and treasurer of the Atlanta chapter.